andrew-rayco/f1/README.md

 [Waffle](https://waffle.io/andrew-rayco/f1)

 ### Things to investigate
 - Currently each component that needs data is hitting the api and adding to its own state.
-Probably better to set up an onclick in the parent component and pass the data as props?
+Probably better to set up an onclick in the parent component and pass the data as props? (prior to redux version)
 - To avoid hitting undefined errors before component state is populated with data, render methods include an if statement checking if state.whatever exists.
 There's no doubt a better way to do this.